The best Prague cafes

 Bar Cobra on Milady Horakove is an all-rounder that wants to be a bistro during the day and a bar at night, but they also serve surprisingly decent coffee.
 Milady Horakove has also seen the opening of a new cafe by the Dos Mundos roasters, and the Solista espresso bar.
 And we're yet to see what comes out of the Fun Lab that is, at least for now, only a lab for the guys behind the specialty coffee concentrate made for the home.

 The Holesovice district has four coffee shops worth mentioning: Vnitroblock is clearly an awe-inspiring place that inhabits a former factory and includes a design shop and other things.
 (For some more of the same, but with a super nice garden, head over to the Andel area and visit Kavarna co hleda jmeno.)
 Alza cafe is where Doubleshot roasters send their baristas for training, because nobody serves as much coffee as these guys.
-Sure, drinking coffee in the pick-up hall of Prague's biggest electronics reseller may be a bit strange but the coffee is good.
+Sure, drinking coffee in the pick-up hall of Prague's biggest electronics reseller may be a bit strange but the coffee is mostly good.

 Bitcoin Coffee is so easy to write about: they sell coffee for Bitcoins!
 But the cafe of the "Paralelni Polis crypto-anarchy institute" has a Synesso machine and an interesting interior.
 Finally, Barry Higgel's coffeehouse serves very carefully selected coffee roasts in a very small but very cute coffee shop right next to Vnitroblock.

-So many new coffee shops were popping up in the Vinohrady district at one point that it seemed opening one was a part of a rite of passage for a Prague hipster.
+So many new coffee shops were popping up in the Vinohrady district at one point, it seemed opening one was a part of the rite of passage for a Prague hipster.
 You know, along with skinny jeans, Botas 66 sneakers and a fixie bike.
 Still, a few are worth a visit.

 Starting from the IP Pavlova stop, Kavarna Prazirna is a staple with a very loyal following.
 They offer their own roasts in a nice cellar space to their fan base of steady regulars.
 Double B Coffee and Tea tries to pull of the uneasy task of serving great coffee (of their own roasting) and tea.
 And they are the employers of the reigning Czech barista champion, so give him a try.
-And while you're there, you can pop in to the Praktika bakery.
+And while you're in the area, you can pop in to the Praktika bakery.
 Sure.
 It's not a true coffee shop but they do serve specialty coffee, and it ain't half bad, and you can combine it with the best bread in town.